 To provide high availability for direct connected or Operations Management groups that communicate with Log Analytics through the gateway, you can use network load balancing to redirect and distribute the traffic across multiple gateway servers.
 If one gateway server goes down, the traffic is redirected to another available node.

-Each agent must have network connectivity to its gateway so that agents can automatically transfer data to and from the gateway.
+Each agent must have network connectivity to the gateway so that agents can automatically transfer data to and from it.
 Installing the gateway on a domain controller is not recommended.

 The following diagram shows data flow from direct agents to Azure Automation and Log Analytics using the gateway server.
-Agents must have their proxy configuration match the same port the Log Analytics gateway is configured to communicate to the service.
+Agents must have their proxy configuration match the same port the Log Analytics gateway is configured with.